Otago Peninsula: Growth of modern settlement

-In 1904 a marine fish hatchery was established at Aquarium Point, Portobello.
-Another sign of changing attitudes to wild life was the self-establishment of the royal albatross colony at Taiaroa Head in the 1920s which was now carefully nurtured for its scientific interest.
+In 1904, a marine fish hatchery was established at Aquarium Point, Portobello.
+Another sign of changing attitudes to wildlife was the self-establishment of the royal albatross colony at Taiaroa Head in the 1920s, which was now carefully nurtured for its scientific interest.

-Radio masts appeared at Highcliff and rural depopulation was compensated by the growth of the harbourside settlements.
+Radio masts appeared at Highcliff, and rural depopulation was compensated by the growth of the harbourside settlements.
 Improving roads saw the demise of the ferries.

-After World War 2 the Taiaroa Head garrison was withdrawn and the lighthouse automated.
-The University of Otago took over the hatchery as a research facility as its commercial purpose waned.
+After World War 2, the Taiaroa Head garrison was withdrawn and the lighthouse automated.
+The University of Otago took over the hatchery as a research facility, as its commercial purpose waned.

-The 20th century saw land use change as the draining and development of the Taieri Plain eventually led to that area eclipsing the Peninsula's dairying and mixed farms gave way to extensive grazing.
+The 20th century saw land use change as the draining and development of the Taieri Plain eventually led to that area eclipsing the Peninsula's dairying, and mixed farms gave way to extensive grazing.
 The rural population, especially on the Pacific coast, dwindled, leaving abandoned steadings and roads decaying slowly behind macrocarpa and hawthorn plantings.
-The re-made, Europeanised landscape now took on an air of mellow decay, and started to look 'natural', unusual in a recently colonised country like New Zealand.
+The re-made, Europeanised landscape now took on an air of mellow decay, and started to look "natural", unusual in a recently colonised country like New Zealand.
 This attracted the attention of visitors and artists.
-Colin McCahon, New Zealand's most celebrated painter, first worked out his 'vision' of the New Zealand landscape with studies of the peninsula, the most developed being that of 1946–49 now owned by the city and on display in the central Dunedin Public Library.
+Colin McCahon, New Zealand's most celebrated painter, first worked out his "vision" of the New Zealand landscape with studies of the peninsula, the most developed being that of 1946–49 now owned by the city and on display in the central Dunedin Public Library.

 The City of Dunedin absorbed Peninsula County in 1967, promising to extend water and sewerage reticulation.

-In recent decades there has been growing suburban occupation of the townships, some 'lifestyle' developments on the harbour slopes and an increasing tourist traffic.
+In recent decades there has been growing suburban occupation of the townships, some "lifestyle" developments on the harbour slopes, and an increasing tourist traffic.

 The Otago Peninsula is one of the few places in New Zealand where there is everywhere visible evidence of the long human occupation of the land.
-In a magnificent but compact setting the challenge is to maintain its balance of human and natural in the face of growing residential and tourist development.
+In a magnificent but compact setting, the challenge is to maintain its balance of human and natural in the face of growing residential and tourist development.